-We consider the model given in \cref{eq:outcome,eq:p_score} in the introduction.
-We maintain the assumption that the residuals $U_{i}$ and $\tilde{D}_{i}$ are conditionally mean zero to avoid technical complications; the assumption could be replaced by an assumption that restricts these conditional means to be small, so that the linear specifications in \cref{eq:outcome,eq:p_score} could be thought of as approximating non-linear conditional means \parencite[see, e.g.,][]{cjn18}.
-Using the Frisch-Waugh-Lowell theorem, we can write the \ac{OLS} estimator of $\beta$ as
+The assumption that the residuals $U_{i}$ and $\tilde{D}_{i}$ are conditionally mean zero avoids technical complications; it could be replaced by an assumption that restricts these conditional means to be small, so that the linear specifications in \cref{eq:outcome,eq:p_score} could be thought of as approximating non-linear conditional means \parencite[see, e.g.,][]{cjn18}.
+Using the Frisch-Waugh-Lovell theorem, we can write the \ac{OLS} estimator of $\beta$ as

 where $\ddot{D}_{i}$ denotes the sample propensity score residual from estimating~\cref{eq:p_score} by \ac{OLS}.
 Specifically, employing the usual matrix notation, $\ddot{D}_{i}$ corresponds to the $i$th element of $\ddot{D}:=(I-P)D$, where $P=WW^{+}$ is the projection matrix onto the space spanned by the controls.
 Here $W^{+}$ denotes the pseudo-inverse (so that if $W$ is full rank, $P=W(W'W)^{-1}W'$).